idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/crystal_plasticity/ComputeElasticityTensorCP.md

 angles are used to describe a passive rotation: rotating the sample coordinate system into the crystal coordinate system.
 As a result, the rotation tensor applied is the transpose of the rotation tensor given in [eq:rotation_tensor] as noted in [eq:cp_elasticity_tensor_rotation].

+As in the base class [ComputeElasticityTensor](/ComputeElasticityTensor.md), `ComputeElasticityTensorCP` can also accept the rotation matrix, given as a series of nine entries.
+As with the Euler angle input parameter values, note that this crystal plasticity class uses the "passive" rotation convention.

 ## Example Input File Syntax